Connemara

 Day 1: Galway city

 For those who are cycling self-guided, you will be transferred to Clonbur where your bike tour begins.
 First, you head north along quiet back roads through rolling green fields full of grazing sheep and then descend down to Lough Mask to cycle along the shores of the lake.
 After lunch, the biggest climb of the week awaits you over the Partry Mountains, before continuing along a quiet back road with stunning views of the surrounding landscape.
 It is possible to avoid the climb by going a route around the Partry Mountains (a much straighter route with 40.5 km, but not as scenic).
-The day ends in the colorful village of Westport.Accommodation: Westport B&Bs.
-The B&Bs that are used are located away from the busy town and down on the quays by the ocean.
-They are often family-run and offer an insight to the Irish home with a fantastic breakfast.
+The day ends in the colorful village of Westport.Sample accommodation: Boffin Lodge or Rosmo House

 Day 3: Westport - Leenane, 33 mi.
 (52 km)

 You will cycle between Croagh Patrick and the beautiful Clew Bay with its many small islands, to the village of Louisburgh where can stop for lunch.
 In the afternoon, the route continues south through one of the highlights of the week, the stunning Delphi Valley with its beautiful lakes overlooked by Ben Bury, the highest mountain in Connemara.
-The night will be spent in the small village of Leenane which overlooks Killary Harbour, Ireland’s only fjord.Accommodation: Leenane Hotel.
-On the shore of the Killary Harbor, this traditional seasonal hotel occupies an 18th-century coaching inn.
+The night will be spent in the small village of Leenane which overlooks Killary Harbour, Ireland’s only fjord.Sample accommodation: Leenane Hotel.

 Day 4: Leenane - Clifden, 35 mi.
 (58 km)

 Today you will cycle into the heart of Connemara overlooked by the Twelve Bens mountain range and visit Kylemore Abbey, a wedding gift from a wealthy Liverpool businessman to his wife in 1868.
 The cycle continues along quiet backroads past small fields with grazing cattle to the seaside village of Cleggan where you will enjoy lunch.
 In the afternoon, you will cycle along a scenic coastal road to Clifden where cars travel across the beach to Omey Island; only accessible when the tide is out!
-Clifden, the capital of Connemara, is a pretty and bustling town full of art galleries, cafes, pubs, and restaurants established 200 years ago.Accommodation: Foyles Hotel.
-A classic Victorian hotel in the heart of Connemara with one of the best restaurants in all of Ireland.
+Clifden, the capital of Connemara, is a pretty and bustling town full of art galleries, cafes, pubs, and restaurants established 200 years ago.Sample accommodation: Foyles Hotel

 Day 5: Rest day in Clifden

 Cycling out of Clifden along beautiful waterside roads, you will cross extensive wild bogs with freshly cut peat waiting to be harvested against a backdrop of the Twelve Benns Mountains.
-The afternoon cycle takes you through Gaelic speaking areas to the ferry in Rossaveel which will cross to Inis Mor, the largest of the Aran Islands.Accommodation: Aran Islands Hotel
+The afternoon cycle takes you through Gaelic speaking areas to the ferry in Rossaveel which will cross to Inis Mor, the largest of the Aran Islands.Sample accommodation: Aran Islands Hotel or Pier House B&B

 Day 7: Aran Islands - Galway, 22 mi.
 (35 km)

 The day can be spent touring the unique landscape of the island with its wealth of ancient stone forts and monastic sights.
-In the late afternoon, you will return to the mainland and take a bus back to Galway city.Accommodation in Galway: variety of small guesthouses that are located close to the beach.
+In the late afternoon, you will return to the mainland and take a bus back to Galway city.Sample Accommodation: a variety of small guesthouses that are located close to the beach and within walking distance to the center of town.

 Day 8: Departure from Galway